Matings, holomorphic correspondences, and a Bers slice: Abstract

 \section{Abstract}

 There are two frameworks for mating Kleinian groups with rational maps on the Riemann sphere: the algebraic correspondence framework due to Bullett-Penrose-Lomonaco \cite{BP94,BL20a} and the simultaneous uniformization mating framework of \cite{MM1}.
-The current paper unifies and generalizes these two frameworks in the case of principal hyperbolic components.
+The current paper unifies and generalizes these two frameworks.
 To achieve this, we extend the mating framework of \cite{MM1} to genus zero hyperbolic orbifolds with at most one orbifold point of order $\nu \geq 3$ and at most one orbifold point of order two.
 We give an explicit description of the resulting conformal matings in terms of uniformizing rational maps.
-Using these rational maps, we construct correspondences that are matings of such hyperbolic orbifold groups (including the modular group) with polynomials in principal hyperbolic components.
+Using these rational maps, we construct correspondences that are matings of such hyperbolic orbifold groups (including punctured spheres and Hecke groups) with polynomials in real-symmetric hyperbolic components.
 We also define an algebraic parameter space of correspondences and construct an analog of a Bers slice of the above orbifolds in this parameter space.